 It still amazes me how a bit of genealogical information can help start such an enjoyable conversation.

 A recent press release announced that progress is being made on indexing the 1940 Census, which was made public in April.
-See what you can find by visiting the1940census.com.
+See what you can find by visiting www.the1940census.com.

-Keep in mind that Bangor Public Library, like most public libraries in Maine, allows patrons with a library card to use its subscription to ancestry.com free.
+Keep in mind that Bangor Public Library, like most public libraries in Maine, allows patrons with card library to use its subscription to ancestry.com free.

-Descendants of James E. Emerson will hold their 71st family reunion at noon Sunday, July 15, at the home of David Smart at 22 Taylor St., Lincoln.
-Please bring a potluck dish to share and family information from the past year.
+Descendants of James E. Emerson will hold their 71st family reunion at noon Sunday, July 15, at the home of David Smart’s at 22 Taylor St., Lincoln.
+Please bring a potluck dish to share and family info from the past year.
 Beverages and tableware will be provided.
 For information, contact Alison at 794-8227, Ursula at 794-3905 or David at 794-8470.